17rohith29/BrickBreaker-Atari-Breakout-/README.md

 # BrickBreaker-Atari-Breakout-
-CREATOR-Rohith Prabakar

-This project is my implementation of the game Atari Breakout
+This project is my implementation of the game Atari Breakout in processing.